create3000/x_ite/docs/_posts/components/Shape/PointProperties.md

 PointProperties allows precise fine-grained control over the rendering style of PointSet node points inside the same Shape.

-The PointProperties node belongs to the **Shape** component and requires at least level **5,** its default container field is *pointProperties.* It is available from X3D version 4.0 or higher.
+The PointProperties node belongs to the **Shape** component and requires at least support level **5,** its default container field is *pointProperties.* It is available from X3D version 4.0 or higher.

 ## Hierarchy